dotnet/csharplang/proposals/extensions_v2.md

 ## Migration and compatibility

-Given an existing static class with extensions, a straightforward *semantically identical* translation to modern extensions is done in the following fashion.
+Given an existing static class with extensions, a straightforward *semantically identical* (both at the source and binary level) translation to modern extensions is done in the following fashion.

 ```c#
 // Existing style